CollinsLemeke/Facial-Expression-Recognition-Model/README.md

 - Prints test set composition (same breakdown)
 - Computes the **file overlap** between validation and test file paths.
 Must be zero

 If the overlap count is not zero, the split is broken and metrics would be invalid.
 This check ensures the test set is genuinely held out.
+In this run the overlap is **0**, as expected given the two sets come from physically distinct directories.

 ---